 In a typical situation falling under point 2 (when knowledge about the relevant factors is very poor and the evaluator is unable to prioritise a small number of factors for inclusion in the model), the evaluator might identify a list of outcomes and a list of factors, without making assumptions as to which factors presumably explain which outcome.
 The implicit assumption is that all factors might potentially contribute to each outcome.
 In these cases it very difficult to reduce the number of conditions.
 It is highly recommended that different lists of factors are associated with different outcomes, since it's usually likely that some conditions won't make sense for at least some outcomes.
-In other words, lists of factors assumed to explain different outcomes can overlap but do not need to be identical, even when the outcomes are related.
+In other words, lists of factors assumed to explain different outcomes are related.
 Table 13 illustrates how partially overlapping lists of conditions were associated to three different outcomes in the evaluation of the African Regional Empowerment and Accountability Programme (AREAP) (Baptist, Edouard, & Batran, 2015).